Charles C. Lockwood: Lockwood Committee

 In April 1920, the Committee issued a series of recommendations to diminish the rent spiral, resulting in the passage of twelve laws in the Anti-Rent Profiteering Bill.
-Property owners opposed the bill because it decreased landlords' unlimited control over property and introduced courts into the up to that time private landlord/tenant relationship.
+Property owners opposed the bill because it decreased landlords' unlimited control over property, and introduced courts into the – up to that time – private landlord/tenant relationship.
 The new laws required that tenants receive 30 days notice before eviction, and also introduced certain strict conditions for eviction.
 The Committee also made recommendations to stimulate housing construction.
 New laws granted local authorities the power to use tax incentives to encourage new construction and also allowed municipalities to invest in State Land Bank bonds, in an effort to divert investment capital into much needed housing construction.

+The Lockwood committee's bills were opposed by the New York State Real Estate Board, among others.
+Officials in the administration of New York Mayor John F. Hylan, opposed the Lockwood bills because of the curtailment of absolute property rights.
+It was feared that builders and investors would abandon investments because they could not get a full return on their investments, increasing the housing shortage.

 The enactment of the laws was only the first stage.
 The real estate sector saw them as unconstitutional and began a legal fight that would be waged all the way through the State courts and on up to the United States Supreme Court.
 In defense of the bills he had sponsored and largely helped to draw, Lockwood was actively involved in the litigation.
+Despite a series of court cases, the new laws remained in force.
 The decision of the highest New York State and Federal courts to uphold the validity of the laws was a severe blow to those who had capitalized for their profit the housing shortage growing out of the war.

 Public office

-His tenure as chairman of the Lockwood increased his reputation.
-At the New York City election, 1921, he ran unsuccessfully on the Republican Coalition ticket for New York City Comptroller.
+His tenure as chairman of the Lockwood Committee increased his reputation.
+However, at the New York City election, 1921, he ran unsuccessfully on the Republican Coalition ticket for New York City Comptroller.
 After nine years of public life and citing ill health, he did not seek re-election for a new term in the Senate in 1922, and focused on his family and private law practice.
-In 1923, he was considered for a federal judgeship in Brooklyn.
-However, the business and labor interests that had been under scrutiny of the Lockwood Committee effectively opposed his nomination.
+In 1923, he was considered for a federal judgeship in Brooklyn, but the business and labor interests that had been under scrutiny of the Lockwood Committee effectively opposed his nomination.

-In 1926, he was appointed by Governor Alfred E. Smith to the New York Transit Commission.
+In 1926, he was appointed by the Democratic Governor, Alfred E. Smith, to the New York Transit Commission.
 Lockwood tried to unify the subway system under municipal authority and was a strong proponent of the five-cent fare, a contentious issue, which in New York City had become a fundamental right that no politician could oppose without severe political consequences.
 At the New York state election, 1928, he ran on the Republican ticket for Lieutenant Governor of New York with Albert Ottinger for governor, but was defeated by Democrat Herbert H. Lehman, who ran with Franklin D. Roosevelt.